arrenree/KDB-Problem-Sets/README.md

 / the word "max" also works the same
 ```

-[adverb 6.4] Retrieve the min value in a list from 1 to 5
+[Adverbs 10.0] 4.
+Retrieve the min value in a list from 1 to 5

 ```q
 (&/) 1 2 3 4 5